Mitsubishi Mirage: Export markets

 Australian market versions of this generation were released in late 1992 and were officially referred to as the CC series Lancer.
 Buyers had the choice of the Lancer coupé (available in GL and GLXi equipment levels), sedan (GL, Executive, and GSR), and wagon (Executive).
 Five-speed manual transmission came fitted as standard, with all variants except the GSR available with automatic—three gears for the base coupé and sedan—and a four-speed unit for the remainder of the lineup.
 The GL coupé and sedan featured the 1.5-liter carbureted motor, with the 1.8-liter fuel-injected engine reserved for the rest of the series.
-All engines except in the GSR are single overhead camshaft design; the GSR featured double overhead camshafts, plus a turbocharger and intercooler.
+All engines except in the GSR are SOHC design; the GSR featured DOHC, plus a turbocharger and intercooler.